310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/tetora_2.md

 {% bubble Tetora norsmile2 %}
 On my next day off, I’m plannin’ on checking out a physical store with Hiiro-kun.

-When I told Narukami-senpai and HiMERU-san ‘bout it, they told me that if I send ‘em a photo, they’ll check if it’s a stylish look or not.
+When I told Narukami-senpai and HiMERU-san ‘bout it, they told me that if I send ‘em a photo, they’ll check if it looks stylish or not.
 {% endbubble %}

 {% bubble Tetora awkward %}